 Are you a dog parent?
-Whether it’s your first puppy, or you have had dogs since your childhood; you must be curious about some of their funny and odd behaviours.
+Whether it’s your first puppy, or you have had dogs since your childhood; you must be curious about some of their funny and odd behaviors.
 So, we have crowd-sourced the most frequently asked questions about dogs by pet parents and potential pet parents.

 Here are the 34 FAQs whose answers you need to know right now.